nixworks/public/news/2009/11/2/index.md

 ##### Simon Mann
 ### [ Simon Mann, a British mercenary who had been serving a 34-year prison sentence in Equatorial Guinea for his role in a failed coup d'etat, is given a presidential pardon. ](/news/2009/11/2/simon-mann-a-british-mercenary-who-had-been-serving-a-34-year-prison-sentence-in-equatorial-guinea-for-his-role-in-a-failed-coup-d-etat-i.md)
-_Context: coup d'etat, mercenaries, Simon Mann, Equatorial Guinea_
+_Context: mercenaries, coup d'etat, Equatorial Guinea, Simon Mann_

 ##### Death penalty
 ### [ Four people are sentenced to death by hanging in Tanzania for the killing of an Albino man last year. ](/news/2009/11/2/four-people-are-sentenced-to-death-by-hanging-in-tanzania-for-the-killing-of-an-albino-man-last-year.md)
-_Context: Tanzania, death penalty, albino, hanging_
+_Context: Tanzania, death penalty, hanging, albino_

 ##### Bosnian Serb
 ### [ Former Bosnian Serb leader Radovan Karadzic is to attend his war crimes trial on Tuesday, after boycotting previous sittings. ](/news/2009/11/2/former-bosnian-serb-leader-radovan-karada3-4ia-is-to-attend-his-war-crimes-trial-on-tuesday-after-boycotting-previous-sittings.md)